jentrinh/jentrinh.github.io/_posts/2016-11-15-IntroducingTrashbot.md

 ---

 Contact us if you have any questions...or would like to pre-order TrashBot!
 We are always looking for feedback from people in the recycling industry, too: [teamtrashbot@gmail.com](mailto:teamtrashbot@gmail.com)

+In the meantime, please take part of today to educate yourself on new ways you can help increase your own recycling rate, review your community's recycling regulations, and sign the pledge on the [America Recycles Day website](https://americarecyclesday.org/)!

 Happy Recycling!